bam4564/coingecko_py/README.md

 The **pycoingecko_extra** client introduces a mechanism to queue api calls and execute a series of queued calls while performing client side exponential backoff retries.
 See [here](https://docs.aws.amazon.com/general/latest/gr/api-retries.html) for an explanation of this strategy.

 This allows you to write code without worrying about rate limiting!
-Here is a block of code that is equivalent to the above code block, but will not error out due to rate limiting.
+Here is a block of code that is equivalent to the above code block that won't error out due to rate limiting.

 ```python
 ndays = 365